 Agile is a time-boxed, iterative approach to software delivery that builds software incrementally from the start of the project, instead of trying to deliver it all at once near the end.
 It works by breaking projects down into little bits of user functionality called user stories, prioritizing them, and then continuously delivering them in short two week cycles called iterations.

 They came to the conclusion that “traditional” software development methodologies were flawed and, therefore, decided there had to be a better way to manage their work.
-Based on their discussions they came up with the Agile Manifesto: a set of twelve principles revolving around 4 important values:
+Based on their discussions they came up with the Agile Manifesto: a set of twelve principles revolving around four important values:

 - Individuals and interactions over processes and tools